guypursey/Coughing-and-Chopping/README.md

 ### `newdraft.sh`

 This is the script which creates a new draft folder with an empty .md file in it ready for writing.
 The draft folder is initiated as a Git Repository.

+### `publish.sh`

+This single file can be used to archive a piece and push it out to Scriptogram in one command.

 ### `README.md`